Marblehead Sustainable Heritage

 Illustration of the Moses Pickett House.
 A light brown home with a black door and two rows of numerous windows, a gray roof, and red chimney.
 There is a round, yellow sun behind the left side of the house.
 Text under the house says, "Marblehead Sustainable Heritage".

-The Town of Marblehead seeks to develop guidelines for approving clean energy interventions to historic buildings that are under the jurisdiction of the Town’s Old and Historic Districts.
+MAPC completed a project in August 2025 to develop recommendations for approving clean energy interventions to historic buildings within Marblehead’s Old and Historic Districts.

-This project's main objective is to provide a balanced approach that integrates environmental sustainability with the preservation of the town's architectural heritage.
-To achieve this, the project will focus on developing practical and context-sensitive recommendations that align with the town's preservation goals and architectural heritage.
-The anticipated impact of these guidelines includes enhanced energy efficiency, reduced carbon footprint, and the preservation of Marblehead's unique historical character for future generations.
+The project’s objective was to provide a balanced approach that integrates environmental sustainability with the preservation of the town’s architectural heritage.
+The resulting recommendations offer practical and context-sensitive approaches that align with local preservation goals while supporting climate action.
+They are designed to enhance energy efficiency, reduce carbon emissions, and safeguard Marblehead's unique historic character for future generations.

 Go to: